keijiro/WavTexture/README.md

 Why should I bake a waveform into a texture?
 --------------------------------------------

 - Pros: You can  render a waveform with almost zero cost on the CPU side.
-It never waste heap/GC emmory.
+It never waste heap/GC memory.
 - Cons: You have to bake a waveform at build time.
-It's not very useful for interactive software.
+It's not very useful for interactive contents.

-In other words, this technique is only useful when you're creating something not interactive, and you prefer utilizing GPU rather than sacrificing the precious CPU time.
+In other words, this technique is only useful when you're creating something not interactive, and you prefer torturing GPU rather than sacrificing the precious CPU time.

 Acknowledgement
 ---------------